Table of Contents

 Can You Drink Tap Water in Bonita Springs?

 Yes, Bonita Springs's tap water is generally considered safe to drink as Bonita Springs has no active health based violations of the Safe Drinking Water Act (SDWA) that we are aware of.
 Other factors such as lead piping in a home, or low levels of pollutants on immunocompromised individuals, should also be considered, however.
+To find more recent info we might have, you can check out our boil water notice page or the city's water provider website.

 While tap water that meets the EPA health guidelines generally won’t make you sick to your stomach, it can still contain regulated and unregulated contaminants present in trace amounts that could potentially cause health issues over the long-run.
 These trace contaminants may also impact immunocompromised and vulnerable individuals.